Cordarrelle Patterson Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- Against the Bills, Patterson's 34.7 rushing yards per game over his three career matchups are 11.8 fewer than his over/under in Sunday's game.
+- Patterson's 34.7 rushing yards per game in his three career matchups against the Bills are 11.8 fewer yards than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Bills date back to 2016.